 WHAT CAN WE DO TO HELP?

-What are the NEXT STEPS
+What are the NEXT STEPS?

-Horizon Private Equity – Massive Ponzi Scheme
+Horizon Private Equity – Background.

 Woods also bought Southport, an SEC-registered investment advisor, that same year.
-According to the Commission, Woods’ brother became “nominally” responsible for Southport while Woods remained in control of Southport.
+According to the Securities and Exchange Commission, Woods’ brother became “nominally” responsible for Southport while Woods remained in control of Southport.
 Woods’ cousin, who was also working at the same financial service firm as Woods, left shortly thereafter to join Southport.
 Woods resigned from Woods’ financial service firm in 2016 after questions were raised about Woods’ involvement with outside business activities.
 He then joined Southport full-time.
 According to the Complaint, Woods asked a business partner to not speak to his compliance personnel during the investigation into his Southport affiliation.
-He claimed that he had “only months to live” because of his cancer.
+He claimed that he had “only months to live” because of cancer.

 Woods, his brother, and his cousin allegedly encouraged clients to invest in Horizon.
-They emphasized the safety and security of Horizon and promised fixed and guaranteed returns.
+They emphasized the safety and security of investments in Horizon and promised fixed and guaranteed returns.
 Investors rarely received any written information about a potential investment.

-The Complaint outlines that in 2018 the Commission’s Division of Examinations examined Southport, alleging that Woods misrepresented and controlled Horizon.
+The SEC Complaint further outlines that in 2018 the Commission’s Division of Examinations examined Southport, alleging that Woods misrepresented and controlled Horizon.
 Woods submitted written responses that indicated that he had “never” managed Horizon’s operations and that he wasn’t a signatory to Horizon’s checking account.
 It also stated that Woods was an investor in the fund but not a manager.
 In 2021, another examination was conducted, which allegedly resulted in Woods providing similar misleading responses.

 In a hearing last week, U.S. District Judge Steven Grimburg agreed that the appointment of a receiver was warranted over Horizon but declined to do the same for Southport, reasoning that “I don’t find this burden has been satisfied at this juncture…” An attorney for Southport, while agreeing that a receiver was necessary for Woods and Horizon, cited the recent change in management and leadership at the firm and indicated that the company “will not be around for much longer” if a receiver was appointed over Southport.